Decoupled Functional Central Limit Theorems for Two-Time-Scale Stochastic Approximation: Preliminaries

 Throughout this paper, we primarily focus on the space $C([0, \infty); \RB^d)$.
 Following the approach in \cite{whitt1970weak}, we equip this space with the following metric: for any $f,g \in C([0, \infty); \RB^d)$,

 This metric induces the topology of uniform convergence on compact sets, i.e., $\rho(f,g) \to 0$ if and only if $\rho_j (f,g) \to 0$ for each positive integer $j$.
 Furthermore, $(C([0, \infty); \RB^d), \rho) $ is a complete separable metric space~\citep[Theorem~1]{whitt1970weak}.
-A random element in this space can be interpreted as a stochastic process indexed by $[0, \infty)$, with the state space $\RB^d$ and continuous sample paths.
+A random element in this space can be interpreted as a stochastic process indexed by $t \in [0, \infty)$, with the state space $\RB^d$ and continuous sample paths.
 For brevity, we refer to such random elements as random functions in $C([0, \infty); \RB^d)$.

 The topology induced by $\rho$ allows us to define compact sets in $C([0, \infty); \RB^d)$.
-Moreover, each random function $U(\cdot)$ in this space induces a probability measure.
-Using the standard definition of tightness for probability measures, we extend the concept to random functions as follows.
+Moreover, each random function $U(\cdot)$ in $C([0, \infty); \RB^d)$ induces a probability measure on this space, namely its law (the pushforward of the underlying probability measure on the probability space $(\Omega, \FM, \PB)$; for simplicity, we omit the explicit dependence of $U(\cdot)$ on $\omega \in \Omega$).
+Using the standard definition of tightness for probability measures, we extend the concept of tightness to random functions as follows.